Recognizing Pediatric Sepsis: Through the Eyes of Patients and Families

 Accreditation Statements:

-Other healthcare providers and learners will receive a certificate of attendance.
+Other healthcare professionals will receive a certificate of attendance for 1.5 contact hours.

 Medical Disclaimer